-The Troop does not allows parents to attend any campout without receiving Boy Scout YPT training and becoming a registered leader.
-Adults attending multiple campouts are strongly encouraged to become members of the Rocking Chair Patrol (i.e., Completion of Scoutmaster Fundamentals training).
+The Troop allows parents to attend only one campout without receiving Boy Scout YPT training and becoming a registered leader.
+Adults attending multiple campouts must be YPT trained, registered with the Troop, and are strongly encouraged to become members of the Rocking Chair Patrol (i.e., Completion of Scoutmaster Fundamentals training).
 Requiring Boy Scout YPT is for you and your son's protection, and by becoming a registered adult, you are covered by BSA insurance in the event of an accident during a BSA or Troop function.